alabamenhu/IntlLanguageTaggish/README.md

 (in particular ICU), requested values not present should return the empty string.
 The role handles this by default via its `FALLBACK` method.

+In addition, each `LanguageTaggish` implementor is expected to also provide a method `
 ## Coercions into `LanguageTaggish`

 Classes implementing `LanguageTaggish` register themselves on the first `use` statement to be available for coercion.